niemasd/FAVITES/README.md

 ===
 For robustness to future development, we designed a file format similar to an edge list that must be used for the input Contact Network.
-The first portion of the file is a list of the nodes, and the second portion of the file is a list of the edges.
+The first portion of the file is a list of nodes, and the second portion of the file is a list of edges.
 * "Node" lines have three tab-delimited sections:
     1. NODE (i.e., just the string `NODE`)
     2. This node's label